Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 Even in the simplest of narratives, the character should grow and learn something by overcoming internal and external conflicts.

-You’ve already picked your character in step 3, so you should have a good idea of what their strengths and weaknesses are, as well as their major goals and desires.
-Ask yourself what type of conflict you can insert into the.
-How does this challenge them and make them grow?
+Having begun the character creation process in step 3, you should have some idea of what their strengths and weaknesses are, as well as their major goals and desires.
+Given all that, what sort of conflict will challenge them and help them grow?

 In Richard Scarry’s Be Careful, Mr. Frumble!, the title character goes on a walk on a windy day and his hat is whisked away by the wind.
-Will he get it back?
+Again, the simple but essential question here is: Will he get it back?
 After chasing it through trains, trees, and the sea, he does.
-Despite the initial worry, he finds that he’s grateful for the fun that losing his hat brought with it.
+Despite Mr. Frumble’s initial worry, he finds he’s grateful for the fun that losing his hat brought with it.

 Picture book illustration of Mr. Frumble losing his hat